ronit-ghosh/ronit-ghosh/README.md

 ##  About Me

- <pre style="font-family: verdana">       I'm a web development newbie, constantly refreshing my browser to see my code come to life (and sometimes pulling my hair out when it doesn't!).
-I'm passionate about creating beautiful and functional websites, and I'm always up for a challenge.</pre>
+ <p style="font-family: verdana">I'm a web development newbie, constantly refreshing my browser to see my code come to life (and sometimes pulling my hair out when it doesn't!).
+I'm passionate about creating beautiful and functional websites, and I'm always up for a challenge.</p>

 ##  Links